To run a high-performing sales team, you need to keep them motivated.

 When it comes to conducting, you want to make sure that there are minimal distractions.

-Guidelines to govern conduct include restricting team members from leaving before the meeting ends (unless it is an emergency), banning cross-talk, getting rid of background noise, and putting away mobile phones during the meeting.
+Guidelines to govern conduct include restricting team members from leaving before the meeting ends (unless it is an emergency), banning cross-talk, getting rid of noise, making sure everyone has a proper virtual background image, and putting away mobile phones during the meeting.

 Encourage everyone involved in the meeting to participate by assigning roles to them during the meeting.